4th Army (France): First phase (26 September – 4 October 1918)

-Second phase (October 4–28, 1918)
+Second phase ( 4–28 October 1918)

-On the 8th and 9 October, working in coordination with I Corps, the French Fourth Army conducted a pincer attack that resulted in the Germans withdrawing.
+On the 8 and 9 October, working in coordination with I Corps, the French Fourth Army conducted a pincer attack that resulted in the German withdrawal.
 After the battle, the Fourth Army reorganized itself on the Termes front with the 1st American Army and in the Vouziers, Rethel region with the 5th Army.
-On October 14, attacking at the same time as the attack on the Hindenburg line, the French Fourth Army attack on the left of the First American Army.
+On 14 October, at the same time as the attack on the Hindenburg line, the French Fourth Army attacked on the left of the First American Army.
 From 16 to 20 October, there was a French offensive with heavy fighting in the Olizy, Vouziers region.
-On October 18, there was a crossing of the Aisne towards Vouziers, and a creation of a bridgehead north of the Aisne.
+On 18 October, there was a crossing of the Aisne towards Vouziers, and a creation of a bridgehead north of the Aisne.
 On 21 October, there was a strong German attack towards Terron-sur-Aisne.